 - White pupils

 - Vision loss

-Treatment: Based on the stage, surgical intervention, such as laser therapy or cryotherapy, is recommended.
-If the detachment is partial, it may heal without treatment (12).
+Treatment: Based on the stage, regular monitoring, surgical intervention, such as laser therapy or cryotherapy, is recommended.
+Anti-vascular endothelial growth factor injection is a newer promising modality of treatment (12).

 5. Intraventricular hemorrhage (IVH)